ohmae/mmupnp/README.md

 - Easy to use
 - High response

-Of course, this also can be used from kotlin.
+This can also be used from kotlin.

 ## Requirements
 - Java 8 or later (or Java 6 / 7 with retrolambda)